rahultumpala/dsm/README.md

 *dsm* structures message transformations, message handling and error handling into consistent pipelines, providing a single source of truth for all possible execution paths in your code, helping you build and maintain large projects.

-*dsm* runs at compile time, emitting code that runs your pipelines, ensuring zero unexpected behaviour as a result of using *dsm*.
+*dsm* exposes a set of macros that expand the *dsm* definition at compile time, emitting code that runs your pipelines, ensuring zero unexpected behaviour as a result of using *dsm*.
 Your integration tests work without any changes!

-# Architecture
+## Components

 The following diagram shows a high level overview of the phases that encompass a *dsm* and how you can model network interactions using *dsm*.